Shimanga/Effect-of-Rainfall-Variability-on-Maize-Yield-in-Zambia/README.md

 - Explore crop simulation models to link rainfall timing with physiological responses.
 - Integrate temperature and soil moisture variables for multivariate climatic analysis.
 - Compare findings with smallholder systems literature, where rainfall patterns have been linked to yield variability.
+- Portfolio extension: Apply the same monthly-pattern framework to other Southern African countries with heterogenous rainfall regimes.

 ---

 ### Summary